guardian/csnx/.changeset/sparkly-dryers-drop.md

 '@guardian/libs': minor
 ---

-trigger event when cmp banner is closed
+Pushes a function to dispatch a custom event to the commercial queue when the CMP banner is closed